What is N-Wise Testing?

 The aim of pairwise testing is to test all the possibilities of any combination of 2 factors.

 There are many pairwise tools available on the market.
 For the current demo I have picked Microsoft PICT.
 PICT is a command line tool, there is no UI.
-Can be installed only on Windows OS.
+Can be installed on any OS but installation is different for MacOs/Linux.

 Download and Install Microsoft PICT

-Microsoft PICT and many other pairwise tools can be found at http://pairwise.org/tools.asp
+Microsoft PICT and many other pairwise tools can be found at Pairwise tools

 PICT is number 20 in the list.
 Download the MSI installer on your local machine.
 Installing PICT requires just a few clicks.
 If everything is OK, when running pict command in the console the following response should be displayed: Pairwise Independent Combinatorial Testing